Someone without any present lesions can spread this virus through what is known as asymptomatic shedding. Let’s dive into what all this means.

 So, shedding happens considerably less often when you are asymptomatic, versus when showing signs of an active lesion breakout.

 The danger here is there is no way to know if you’re shedding without visible symptoms -- thus silent spreading can occur.

 Decreasing the occurrence of viral shedding is possible through the daily use of antiviral medications.
 Common antiviral medications such as Acyclovir and Valacyclovir are used to suppress the herpes simplex virus.

 Studies have shown with the use of once-daily Valacyclovir the occurrence of viral shedding, both when symptomatic and asymptomatic, was greatly decreased.
 With asymptomatic viral shedding being decreased by 95%.

 Learn More: Protecting Your Partner From Herpes Transmission

 Want to reduce the risk of partner-to-partner transmission and reduce viral shedding?

 You might want to consider the use of daily antiviral medications like Valacyclovir.
 Antiviral medications are prescription-only and can only be used under the care of a physician.

-Complete a questionnaire-based online doctor's consultation to see if our treatments are right for you.
+Complete a free questionnaire-based online doctor's consultation to see if our treatments are right for you.

 If our licensed medical doctors find this treatment is a good fit for you, we’ll ship your prescription to your doorstep with free shipping.